caseit-tech-director/caseit-web-netlify/site/content/competition/information/competition-week-schedule.md

-lead: The competition week provides a rigorous platform to test students’ case analysis abilities, exercise creative thinking in a high-pressure setting, and empower students to present with confidence in front of esteemed industry professionals on an international stage.f
+lead: The competition week provides a rigorous platform to test students’ case analysis abilities, exercise creative thinking in a high-pressure setting, and empower students to present with confidence in front of esteemed industry professionals on an international stage.
 menu:
   competition:
     parent: competition-information